josigar123/hydrophonic-detection/README.md

 }
 ```
 Replace the old license key with the new one.
 Do not be concerned that the key is public on github, since its a free key a new one can always be fetched.
-*Beware*, we have experienced recieving outdated license keys, check the date.
+**Beware**, we have experienced recieving outdated license keys, check the date (in the name of the folder).
 If its outdated get a new one.